-NU 203 Foundations of Professional Nursing (5) Prereq.: Valid CPR card; at least "C-" in BY 201, CH 107, EN 121, 126, MA 121, and NU 128; credit for or concurrent enrollment in BY 202; and at least "C-" or concurrent enrollment in NU 214, 215, and 218.
+NU 203 Foundations of Professional Nursing (4) Prereq.: Valid CPR card; at least "C-" in BY 201, CH 107, EN 121 and 126, MA 121, and NU 128; credit for or concurrent enrollment in BY 202 and NUL 203; and at least "C-" or concurrent enrollment in NU 214, 215, and 218.
 The student will learn and demonstrate fundamental nursing skills.
 Using evidence-based practice, the student will learn to apply the nursing process in the delivery of nursing care across the lifespan.
 Application and implementation of nursing care will be emphasized regarding quality, safety, and privacy in the delivery of healthcare.
-The application and demonstration of basic nursing skills will occur through the use of high- and low-fidelity simulators in the laboratory setting and in the clinical setting, 4 hours lecture; 3 hours lab or clinical experience.
+The application and demonstration of basic nursing skills will occur through the use of high-and low-fidelity simulators in the laboratory setting and in the clinical setting.
+4 hours lecture.
 Fall.